 Field Field Type Description Format Binary Bytes Binary Offset 1 LUAOUTPUT header Log header.
-See Messages for more information. - Н 0 2 Sequence Number Running number of each LUAOUTPUT log produced by the system Ulong 4 Н 3 Executor Number Lua Executor Number that produced the data Ulong 4 H+4 4 Data Source See Table 2: Lua Data Source below Enum 4 H+8 5 Data NULL-terminated string containing a single line of data from stderr or stdout.
+See Messages for more information. - Н 0 2 Sequence Number Running number of each LUAOUTPUT log produced by the system Ulong 4 Н 3 Executor Number Lua Executor Number that produced the data Ulong 4 H+4 4 Data Source See Table 2: Lua Data Source on the next page Enum 4 H+8 5 Data NULL-terminated string containing a single line of data from stderr or stdout.
 This string is not terminated with a carriage return or line feed.
-String Variable H+12 This string contains only printable characters.
-The maximum length of this string is 128 bytes.
+This string contains only printable characters.
+String Variable H+12 The maximum length of this string is 128 bytes.